Phoenix, Arizona: Geography

-Phoenix is in the south-central portion of Arizona; about halfway between Tucson to the southeast and Flagstaff to the north, in the southwestern United States.
+Phoenix is in the south-central portion of Arizona; about halfway between Tucson to the southeast and Flagstaff to the north, in the Southwestern United States.
 By car, the city is approximately 150 mi north of the US–Mexico border at Sonoyta and 180 mi north of the border at Nogales.
 The metropolitan area is known as the "Valley of the Sun" due to its location in the Salt River Valley.
 It lies at a mean elevation of 1,086 feet (331 m), in the northern reaches of the Sonoran Desert.

 Other than the mountains in and around the city, Phoenix's topography is generally flat, which allows the city's main streets to run on a precise grid with wide, open-spaced roadways.
 Scattered, low mountain ranges surround the valley: McDowell Mountains to the northeast, the White Tank Mountains to the west, the Superstition Mountains far to the east, and both South Mountain and the Sierra Estrella to the south/southwest.
 Camelback Mountain, North Mountain, Sunnyslope Mountain, and Piestewa Peak are within the heart of the valley.
 The city's outskirts have large fields of irrigated cropland and Native American reservation lands.
 The Salt River runs westward through Phoenix, but the riverbed is often dry or contains little water due to large irrigation diversions.
 South Mountain separates the community of Ahwatukee from the rest of the city.

 According to the United States Census Bureau, the city has an area of 517.9 sqmi, of which 516.7 sqmi is land and 1.2 sqmi, or 0.2%, is water.

-Maricopa County grew by 811% from 186,000 in 1940 to 1,509,000 by 1980, due in part to air conditioning, cheap housing, and an influx of retirees.
+Maricopa County grew by 711% from 186,000 in 1940 to 1,509,000 by 1980, due in part to air conditioning, cheap housing, and an influx of retirees.
 The once "modest urban sprawl" now "grew by 'epic' proportions—not only a myriad of residential tract developments on both farmland and desert."
 Retail outlets and office complexes spread out and did not concentrate in the small downtown area.
 There was low population density and a lack of widespread and significant high-rise development.
 As a consequence Phoenix became a textbook case of urban sprawl for geographers.
-Even though it is the fifth most populated city, the large area gives it a low density rate of approximately 2,797 people per square mile.
-In comparison, Philadelphia, the sixth most populous city, has a density of over 11,000.
+Even though it is the fifth most populated city in the United States, the large area gives it a low density rate of approximately 2,797 people per square mile.
+In comparison, Philadelphia, the sixth most populous city with nearly the same population as Phoenix, has a density of over 11,000 people per square mile.

 Like most of Arizona, Phoenix does not observe daylight saving time.
 In 1973, Governor Jack Williams argued to the U.S. Congress that energy use would increase in the evening should Arizona observe DST.
 He went on to say energy use would also rise early in the day "because there would be more lights on in the early morning."
 Additionally, he said daylight saving time would cause children to go to school in the dark.